How to Do a Pelvic Tilt

 • Level: Beginner

-Pelvic tilts are an exercise comprised of very subtle spinal movements that strengthen the support muscles around the low back, particularly the abdominals.
-They are a good preliminary exercise for those seeking low back pain relief, and they feel great because they give your back a little massage.
+Pelvic tilts are subtle spinal movements that strengthen the support muscles around the lower back, particularly the abdominals.
+The exercise provides a light back massage and is a preliminary exercise for lower back pain relief.

 How to Do a Pelvic Tilt

-You can do pelvic tilts lying on the floor (supine pelvic tilts), standing with your back to a wall, on all fours, or seated on an exercise ball.
+Perform pelvic tilts lying on the floor (supine pelvic tilts), standing with your back to a wall, on all fours, or seated on an exercise ball.
 All of these pelvic tilt variations help strengthen your core muscles.
-The supine pelvic tilt is appropriate for most people, including those who are postpartum.
-When you do pelvic tilt, you can lay on a firm bed, exercise mat, or the floor if it's comfortable.
+The supine pelvic tilt is appropriate for most people, including those postpartum.
+Lie on a firm bed, exercise mat, or floor to perform pelvic tilts.

-When you perform a pelvic tilt from this position, you're essentially taking the natural curve out of your lower back.
-It can help to visualize your pelvis as a bowl of water; when you tilt your pelvis, imagine water spilling toward your belly.
+Performing the pelvic tilt against a flat surface takes the natural curve out of your lower back.
+It can help to visualize your pelvis as a bowl of water.
+When you tilt your pelvis, imagine water spilling toward your belly.

 Verywell / Ben Goldstein